Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 Please use 7zip or Winrar to unzip the folder if it doesn't work with Windows 10.

 ## Prepare
+### Computer
 - Clone this repository, or download it as a zip and unzip it
 - Open the folder as a Vault in Obsidian
 - click on the circling arrow to "Refresh Index" in Breadcrumbs (on the top right)
 - Navigate freely through the book.

+### Mobile

+-If you are on mobile, use the Desktop mode of your browser, then click on the green button "code" that will appear.
+-You can now dowbload the .zip
+-download Obsidian on your mobile and open the folder as a vault.

 ## Update